 Here are a few of my suggestions to make this your very own hot mama outfit:

 I just ran across an article from a popular women's magazine, with an article listing the reasons why your sex drive is low.
 They listed reasons such as a messy house, laundry piled up in the bedroom, high cholesterol, unresolved issues, a low thyroid, nursing, blah, blah, blah...
 Holy hell!
 First off, why put all of the blame on us hot mamas?
 Why are the men never to blame?
 Why are we always the ones that have to try to spice things up or find fault with ourselves when we'd rather not have that romp in the sack?

 Thigh-high or 'Over-the-Knee' boots are a delightful spin on the traditional fall boot look and a huge trend on this fall's runways.
-Although the over-the-knee boot has spent many years on the back shelf, constructed out of cheap pleathers with flimsy plastic stilettos tacked on their poor, neglected bottoms, this season, things are looking up.
-Designers have reincarnated the thigh-high or over-the-knee boot in fine leathers with sturdy-but-sleek flat heels, so don't let this style's shady past stop you from adopting a pair of their more staid cousins.
-This hot mama outfit guide will show you how to pull off this gutsy look without looking like a complete hoochie mama (or worse).
+Although the over-the-knee boot (the cheap pleather type with flimsy plastic stilettos tacked on to poor, neglected soles) has spent many years waiting for Halloween on the back shelf, this season, things are looking up.
+Designers have reincarnated the thigh-high or over-the-knee boot in fine leathers with sturdy-but-sleek flat heels that are perfect for toddler chasing.
+This hot mama outfit guide will show you how to pull off this gutsy look.

 Hey Ladies - Football Season is upon us!
 I am here to help you understand the game more so that you may fit in with the sport affiliated family members and friends that may not survive if they miss the game.